kfinley/KyleFinley.net/packages/vue2-client/src/articles/music/old-flatback-bass.md

 The bass has the following measurements:

-- Body Front: (Block to bottom of Saddle): 43 7/8"
+- Body Front: (Block to bottom of saddle): 43 7/8"
 - Body Back: 44 7/8"
+- Scroll to Saddle: 75"
 - Upper Bouts Back: 20"
 - Upper Bouts Front: 19.5"
 - Lower Bouts Back: 26"